vpavlenko/rawl/assets/lakh/README.md

 through the catalog and redirect to canonical URLs, preserving query strings and fragments.
 Track page titles use `Title - Musician` with original labels;
 artist pages use `Musician - Lakh`.
 Leaving Lakh restores the previous title.

+## Removing voices from an arrangement

+For signed-in users, hovering a voice's controls reveals a Lucide trash button that removes that voice.
+Keyboard focus also reveals it. **Restore** is available under **Removed voices** while signed in.
+The annotation field `excludedVoices` stores zero-based original parsed voice indices, e.g. `"excludedVoices": [1, 4]` removes the second and fifth voices.
+It is independent of the temporary solo/mute mask: unmuting or unsoloing never reenables excluded voices.
+Removing a voice hides its notes and silences playback;
+restoring it restores its notes and enables playback.
+The original MIDI is not modified, and remaining voices retain their indices and colors.
+Timing and manual measure boundaries are retained.
+New snippet exports use the filtered arrangement; existing frozen snippets remain snapshots of when they were saved.

+Exclusions use the existing annotation saving flow (Firebase for signed-in users;
+session state when signed out) and the existing `c/MIDI/...` annotation key.
+Missing `excludedVoices` means no exclusions.
+Invalid, repeated, or out-of-range indices are ignored.
+The current schema and bundled analyses had no existing voice-exclusion field; `issues:mute_voices` was only an issue tag.

+## Interpreting a voice as GM drums

+The Lucide drum button beside the trash button toggles a pitched voice's interpretation.
+It shares the signed-in and per-voice hover/focus rules.
+The annotation field `drumVoices` stores original zero-based voice indices.
+Selected voices use the existing GM drum labels and percussion rows instead of pitched note rows; note numbers are unchanged.
+They use the standard percussion preset in the SoundFont player while retaining separate source channels for solo/mute.
+Source bank/program changes and pitch bends cannot override that interpretation.
+The override is reapplied after seeking, player resets, and SoundFont changes.
+Clicking again restores the original pitched interpretation and instrument.
+Native drum voices do not need this override and do not show this toggle.
+Removal and drum interpretation are independent: restoring an excluded drum voice keeps its drum interpretation.
+The original MIDI remains unchanged.